prinzpiuz/prinzpiuz.in/content/post/Python saves time.md

 btrfs-progs: /usr/share/man/man8/mkfs.btrfs.8.gz exists in filesystem
 {{< /more >}}
 so it will be tough to delete all this conflict files one by one.
-I use python for help in this kind of context. so my idea is to save this shell output as a text file and parse strings one by one from it into a python list and split strings based on space and get the file path from it and run shell commands on that path from python
+I use python for help in this kind of context.
+So my idea is to save this shell output as a text file and parse strings one by one from it into a python list and split strings based on space and get the file path from it and run shell commands on that path from python

 ```python
 import os